mzeleniuk/hello-world/README.md

 hello-world
 ===========

 This is a test repository.
+Today I have created a GitHub account, so this is a training project.